 Before taking off, do a 360-degree on your courier van or truck.
-Check the exterior– tyres, backdoor or side-door lock, underneath, the hood, the rear, and so on.
-Have the lights cleared.
+Check the exterior– tires, backdoor or side-door lock, underneath, the hood, the rear, and so on.
+Have the lights cleared?
 Check oil, coolant, brake fluid, coolant, and so on.
 It’s going to be hot so make sure your air conditioning unit is in good shape.
 Of course, don’t forget those batteries, too.

-Plan delivery route in advance.
-Take time to know about traffic reports, detours, and weather condition before going out.
+Plan the delivery route in advance.
+Take time to know about traffic reports, detours, and weather conditions before going out.
 Even with a GPS, it is also wise to have a back-up like a paper map particularly when you’re new to the place.
 Or download an app on your smartphone.

 Always follow stipulated speed limits.
-Decide to travel slow though when roads are congested.
+Decide to travel slowly though when roads are congested.
 The idea is to put your defensive driving skills on the fore.
 As mentioned, it is safer to give way then become a victim of aggression on the road.
-Do remember to put rescue and traffic police on speed dial when travelling.
+Do remember to put rescue and traffic police on speed dial when traveling.

 Have enough rest prior to departing.
-Regardless of the distance of the delivery, being well-rested always mean more alertness to road conditions.
-Take regular breaks for long drives and always choose safe areas as pit stop.
+Regardless of the distance of the delivery, being well-rested always means more alertness to road conditions.
+Take regular breaks for long drives and always choose safe areas as a pit stops.
 Do another round of 360-degree check before departing on every pit stop, too.

 Overall, it pays to be ready when driving for the holidays.
 Give your attitude a boost and practice your mind to focus on reaching your delivery destination safely.
 Take this insurance for courier driver’s online tips as a safety checklist before you hit the road.
 To learn more about protection, call our hotline or send us a request for a consult.